Crowthecruel2/Origin-Story/2. Mechanics/Classes/Brick Power/Regeneration.md

+﻿## Description
+Add a short description for Regeneration.

 | LEVEL | POINTS | ABILITY                                                         |
 | ----- | ------ | --------------------------------------------------------------- |
 | 1     | 1      | **Flesh Regrowth**<br>-You regain 2 hp per round                |
 | 1     | 1      | **Limb Regrowth**<br>-You heal from critical damage once a week |